13 days from New Orleans to Orlando

-The morning is dedicated to the sights and sounds of this Old World city.
+The morning is dedicated to the sights and sounds of this Old-World city with a guided tour.
 First, visit the French Quarter, including St. Louis Cathedral and Jackson Square.
 Next, learn about the city’s unique burial customs at an above-ground cemetery, followed by a leisurely drive down historic St. Charles Avenue to enjoy its stately mansions and clanging streetcars.
 The remainder of the day is at leisure.Day 3 NEW ORLEANS.

 Drive through the heart of Cajun Country to Baton Rouge for an orientation tour that features the Governor’s Mansion and the State Capitol.
 Next, on to elegant Natchez, a thriving port in the golden years of the cotton trade.
 Visit a gracious PRE-CIVIL WAR HOME featuring fine collections of period furniture and paintings.
 In the evening, relax and perhaps sip a refreshing mint julep as the sun goes down.Day 5 NATCHEZ–MEMPHIS.

 Drive through rural Mississippi to Memphis.
 On arrival, acquaint yourself with the town during an included orientation tour.
 For your first night in the “Home of the Blues,” why not visit one of the famous music clubs on Beale Street, immortalized in WC Handy’s famous songs?
-(B)Day 6 MEMPHIS–GRACELAND VISIT–NASHVILLE.
+(B)Day 6 MEMPHIS–VISIT TO GRACELAND VISIT.

 A trip to Memphis would not be complete without visiting GRACELAND, the palatial home of “The King,” Elvis Presley.
 Our guided audio tour focuses on the memorial garden and the opulent 15,000-square-foot mansion.
 Return to Memphis mid-afternoon and, if you haven’t done so already, get a taste of Memphis with some southern barbecue at Central BBQ.
 Perhaps stop by the Gibson Guitar Factory for a tour or visit the National Civil Rights Museum.
 This evening, you may want to visit famous Beale Street, and explore the melting pot of delta blues, jazz, rock ‘n’ roll, R & B and gospel.Day 7 MEMPHIS–NASHVILLE.

 A day at leisure.
 Shop on cobblestoned River Street or stroll among the many squares surrounded by elegant homes and gardens.
 Don’t miss the impressive Ships of the Sea Maritime Museum to learn about Savannah’s important role in maritime history.
-(B)Day 11 SAVANNAH–ST. AUGUSTINE–ORLANDO.
+(CB)Day 12 SAVANNAH–ST. AUGUSTINE–ORLANDO.

 Travel into the “Sunshine State” of Florida, stopping first at St. Augustine, the oldest city in the United States.
 You will see the oldest Government House and the Spanish fortress, Castillo de San Marcos, on your orientation tour.
 Then, drive to the magical city of Orlando.
-(B)Day 12 ORLANDO.
+(CB)Day 13 ORLANDO.

-The trip ends today with guests departing on individual schedules.
-Transfers to Orlando International Airport are included.
+Your vacation ends this morning.
 You can extend your vacation with extra nights and explore the “Sunshine State” further with a variety of exciting optional activities.Meals